zuriniw/handShadowPlay2ComicPage/README.md

-# HandShadow2ComicPanel
+# HandShadowAnimal2ComicPanel

-*A Character-Aware Hand Shadow Play with Lasting + Printable Narratives*
+*A pipeline to turn Hand Shadow Animal Play to a Generative AI powered, character-aware storytelling.*

 ## Setup Instructions